-Ethnographic Video Online, Royal Anthropological Institute Teaching Edition is a curriculum-aligned collection of videos and segments curated to support the teaching of introductory anthropology courses.
-Each video and segment within this collection are accompanied by a teaching guide providing background information, lesson plans, and classroom exercises and activities.
-There are a variety of themes that are discussed including family and kinship, gender roles, cultural identity, belief systems and other topics centered around diversity, change, and culture.
-All teaching materials within this collection are created by the Education Committee of the Royal Anthropological Institute.
+Ethnographic Video Online, Royal Anthropological Institute Teaching Edition, is a curriculum-aligned collection of videos and segments curated to support the teaching of introductory anthropology courses.
+Each video and segment within this collection is accompanied by a teaching guide providing background information, lesson plans, and classroom exercises and activities.
+There are a variety of teaching themes, including family and kinship, gender, identity, belief, archaeology, and primate behavior.
+All teaching materials within this collection have been produced in partnership with the Education Committee of the Royal Anthropological Institute.

-*Note about the videos: While the teaching guides link to specific clips, users have access to the full videos as well!
+*While the teaching guides link to specific clips, users also have access to the full videos!